Allah Hoo: Etymology

-The "Hoo" is due to the nominative suffix (i`rab) -u (ḍamma) being pronounced before initial vowel, as the word Allahu is run together several times: Allahu Allahu Allahu is rendered as /al:a:hual:a:hual:a:h/ (compare the phrase Allahu Akbar where the -u is also audible).
+The "Hoo" is due to the nominative suffix (i`rab) -u (ḍamma) being pronounced before the initial vowel, as the word Allahu is run together several times: Allahu Allahu Allahu is rendered as /al:a:hual:a:hual:a:h/ (compare the phrase Allahu Akbar where the -u is also audible).
 In traditional Sufi chant, the length of the -u is exaggerated.
 As a noun phrase, the chant is interpreted as meaning "God is".
-Haqq is the Arabic for "truth", so that the full dhikr translates to "God is.
+Haqq is the Arabic word for "truth", so that the full dhikr translates to "God is.
 God is.
 God is Truth."